Assertive Guidance During Property Division Disputes

 - Each spouse’s earning abilities and work history

 - The medical care needs of each spouse

 A judge’s decision involving these factors is quite subjective.
 This is why it is important to work with a lawyer who can position you in the best light to receive what truly is fair and equitable during a contested divorce.

 There also exist some assets that may not be divisible upon divorce.
 This property, called “separate property,” includes gifts given to one spouse, individual inheritances, and property acquired before the marriage.

 Sometimes separate property can become comingled with community property, making it difficult to determine what is separate property and what is community property (e.g., depositing funds received from an inheritance into a community account).
 But even if you have comingled your separate property with community property, I may still be able help you protect your separate property interest.

-Let Me Help You Protect Your Best Interests.
+Let Me Help You Protect Your Assets & Property.
 Schedule a Consultation Today.

 An equitable division of marital assets and debts is vital to your financial well-being following a divorce.
 To learn how I can help you pursue a fair deal, contact me online or call 214-396-2048 to schedule a consultation today.